-1. FAA ADVISORY CIRCULARS (AC's), ORDERS AND FEDERAL AVIATION REGULATIONS (FAR'S) - THE FOLLOWING PUBLICATIONS CONTAIN DEFINITIONS OR DESCRIPTIONS OF CRITICAL AIRPORT OPERATING AREAS.
+FAA ADVISORY CIRCULARS (AC's), ORDERS AND FEDERAL AVIATION REGULATIONS (FAR's) - THE FOLLOWING PUBLICATIONS CONTAIN DEFINITIONS OR DESCRIPTIONS OF CRITICAL AIRPORT OPERATING AREAS.
 COPIES OF THESE PUBLICATIONS ARE AVAILABLE THROUGH THE FAA AT WWW.FAA.GOV AND CAN BE REVIEWED AT THE OFFICES OF THE MAA.

-THE ITEMS OUTLINED BELOW PERTAIN TO AIRFIELD SAFETY REQUIREMENTS AND ARE REFERENCED THROUGHOUT THE CONTRACT DOCUMENTS.
+THE ITEMS OUTLINED BELOW PERTAIN TO AIRFIELD SAFET REQUIREMENTS AND ARE REFERENCED THROUGHOUT THE CONTRACT DOCUMENTS.

 - a.
-AC 150/5370-2, 'OPERATIONAL SAFETY ON AIRPORTS DURING CONSTRUCTION', CURRENT EDITION, SETS FORTH GUIDELINES TO ASSIST AIRPORT OPERATORS IN COMPLYING WITH FAR PART 139, "CERTIFICATION AND OPERATION: LAND AIRPORTS SERVING CERTAIN AIR CARRIERS" AND WITH THE REQUIREMENTS OF FEDERALLY FUNDED AIRPORT CONSTRUCTION PROJECTS. - b.
-FAR PART 77 'OBJECTS AFFECTING NAVIGABLE AIRSPACE', CURRENT - i.
-ESTABLISHES STANDARDS FOR DETERMINING OBSTRUCTIONS TO NAVIGABLE AIRSPACE.
+AC 150/5370-2, 'OPERATIONAL SAFETY ON AIRPORTS DURING CONSTRUCTION', CURRENT EDITION, SETS FORTH GUIDELINES TO ASSIST AIRPORT OPERATORS IN COMPLYING WITH FAR PART 139.
+"CERTIFICATION OF AIRPORTS" AND WITH THE REQUIREMENTS OF FEDERALLY FUNDED AIRPORT CONSTRUCTION PROJECTS. - b.
+FAR PART 77 'SAFE, EFFICIENT USE, AND PRESERVATION OF THE NAVIGABLE AIRSPACE', CURRENT EDITION: - ESTABLISHES STANDARDS FOR DETERMINING OBSTRUCTIONS TO NAVIGABLE AIRSPACE.
 IMAGINARY SURFACES ARE DEFINED IN THE PUBLICATION AND ARE SHOWN ON THIS SHEET. - ii.
 ESTABLISHES REQUIREMENTS FOR FILING NOTICE TO THE FAA FOR CERTAIN PROPOSED CONSTRUCTION OR ALTERATION PROPOSALS.
 COMPLETION OF THE 'NOTICE OF PROPOSED CONSTRUCTION OR ALTERATION' FORM (FAA FORM 7460-1) IS DISCUSSED IN AC 70/7460-1 'OBSTRUCTION MARKING AND LIGHTING'.
-CURRENT EDITION. - c.
-AC 70/7460-2 'PROPOSED CONSTRUCTION OF OBJECTS THAT MAY AFFECT THE NAVIGABLE AIRSPACE', CURRENT EDITION, PROVIDES INFORMATION TO PERSONS PROPOSING TO ERECT OR ALTER AN OBJECT THAT MAY AFFECT NAVIGABLE AIRSPACE.
-THE AC EXPLAINS THE REQUIREMENT TO NOTIFY THE FAA BEFORE CONSTRUCTION BEGINS AND THE FAA'S RESPONSIBILITY TO RESPOND TO THESE NOTICES.
+CURRENT EDITION. - REFER TO EQUIPMENT HEIGHT PLAN (SHEET X.XXX) [APPROPRIATE SHEET TITLE FOR PROJECTS WITHOUT A c.
+T PLAN FOR CONSTRUCTION HEIGHT LIMITATIONS CONTRACTOR REQUIRES EQUIPMENT HEIGHTS GREATER THAN THOSE OUTLINED ON EQUIPMENT LICET TITLE CONTACT MAA'S DIVISION OF AIRPORT FACILITIES PLANNING (410-859-7089).
+THE FAA WILL NEED TO APPROVE ANY CHANGES N ELEVATION, AND IT MAY TAKE UP TO 90 DAYS TO PROCESS SUCH REQUESTS.